-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will expand by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.

-There are several reasons why these jobs are growing so fast.
+There are several reasons why these positions are growing so fast.
 One is homeowners taking advantage of government rebates to get more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot home market and a property shortage that’s driven an increase in new construction homes.
+In conclusion, there’s the red-hot real estate market and a home shortage that’s driven a boost in new construction residences.

 What Is an HVAC Technician?

-A HVAC technician is a person who fixes, installs and maintains heating and cooling systems.
+An HVAC technician is a person who repairs, installs and maintains heating and cooling units.
 Most assist both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners